maaxxxx22/Meme-Generator/README.md

 # Project Overview
-This project sets up a flask web application that either randomly generates memes (An image with text and a quote author) or lets the user type in text and the author.
-# Running the program
+The goal of this project is to construct a Meme generator.
+This will be a flask web application that will be responsible for dynamically generating an image with an overlaid quote, otherwise known as a meme.
+The skills and tools used in this project are the same skills used by Data Engineers and Full stack Developers.

+# How to setup
-The program can be run by the CLI or a flask web app
+The program can be run through the flask web app or the comand line interface.
 ### Command line interface
-Main access is the `meme.py` script.
-Called without any options it will pull example images and quotes from the `_data` folder.
-Possible options are:
-`--path` Path to image file
-`--body` The text for the quote to add to the image `--author` The author of the quote to add to the image
+In the command line the module can be run using this command `python3 meme.py`.
+The full command setup looks like this :

+    python -m meme --path <path_of_the_file> --body <quote_body> --author <quote_author>

+Here are some examples of the command in action.

+### Flask Web App
+To run it with the app just use the command python3 app.py and go to the link.

 # Roles & Responsibilities of submodules
 The `QuoteEngine` submodule handels the ingestion and creation of quote objects.
 The Ingestor class takes a file path and automatically chooses the fitting Ingestor